-Analysis: China's recent rape scandals are a #MeToo victory, activists say — even if the government won't admit it
+China's recent rape scandals are a #MeToo victory, activists say — even if the government won't admit it | CNN

 When the J-20 first flew a decade ago, China touted it as the answer to American F-22s and F-35s, the world’s premier stealth aircraft.
 And after the PLA declared it combat-ready in 2018, Chinese military expert Song Zongping, in a post on the PLA’s English-language website, said the J-20 would “engage with rivals in the future who dare to provoke China in the air.”

---By Brad Lendon
+–By Brad Lendon

 Tesla sales cratered in China